-- 1) ACCESS TO NUTRITIOUS FOOD: PIN aims to enable its target groups to: - ✓ gain the know-how and access to inputs required for (year-round) production and preservation of vegetables, fruits, pulses and animal foods - ✓ reduce seasonal food deficiencies by sustainably increasing the yields of their staple crop production - √ increase their income for purchasing nutritious food - 2) APPROPRIATE MATERNAL AND CHILD CARE PRACTICES that are locally acceptable and proven to improve the nutritional status of children and women - 3) REDUCING THE PREVALENCE OF DIARRHOEA: PIN aims to eliminate the routes of faecal-oral disease transmission by enabling its target groups to: - √ wash their hands at the 5 critical times (incl. using a handwashing facility) - √ drink safe water that was previously treated or comes from a safe source - √ use improved sanitation facilities - ✓ ensure good food hygiene (during food preparation, storage) - 4) EMPOWERING WOMEN: PIN will focus on enabling women and girls to: - \checkmark improve their access to and control of resources, especially income - ✓ reduce their workload and time constraints - ✓ ensure healthy timing and spacing of their pregnancies by using culturally-acceptable forms of contraception
+1. - Access to nutritious food: PIN aims to enable its target groups to:

+- → gain the know-how and access to inputs required for (year-round) production and preservation of vegetables, fruits, pulses and animal foods - → reduce seasonal food deficiencies by sustainably increasing the yields of their staple crop production - → increase their income for purchasing nutritious food

+2. Appropriate maternal and child care practices that are locally acceptable and proven to improve the nutritional status of children and women

+- 3. Improving WASH practices: PIN aims to eliminate the transmission routes of faecaloral and other WASH-related diseases by enabling its target groups to: - \rightarrow wash their hands at the 5 critical times - \rightarrow drink safe water that was previously treated or comes from a safe source - → use improved sanitation facilities - → ensure good food hygiene (during food preparation, storage) - → provide a safe and clean living space for infants

+4. - Empowering women: PIN will focus on enabling women and girls to:

+- \rightarrow improve their access to and control of resources, especially income - ightarrow reduce their workload and time constraints - → ensure healthy timing and spacing of their pregnancies by using culturally-acceptable forms of contraception